 I began my prehospital care training with the Irish Red Cross in 1994 as a volunteer cadet in the casualty service (aged 9!), eventually training as an Emergency Medical First Responder and Instructor, then as a student nurse in University College Cork, and subsequently as a Paramedic with the National Ambulance Service in Ireland.
 I have previous clinical, educational and research experience in a variety of settings in Ireland, Bosnia & Herzegovina, Croatia, Denmark, the USA, Canada and the UAE.
 I hold current paramedic certifications/licences in Ireland, the UK, Ontario and Australasia (remote and offshore).
 I also provide consultancy services to ambulance services and education providers worldwide on issues such as prehospital education, clinical governance and research.

 I graduated with a Diploma in Emergency Medical Technology from University College Dublin and the National Ambulance Service College.
 I graduated from the Critical Care Paramedic program at Creighton University, Nebraska, and the Graduate Certificate in Intensive Care Paramedic Studies at Charles Sturt University, NSW, Australia.
-I hold a Master of Science degree in Critical Care from Cardiff University, Wales, UK.
-My dissertation topic investigated the introduction of a clinical care enhancement project for STEMI patients in the emirate of Ras Al-Khaimah in the United Arab Emirates.
+I hold a Master of Science degree in Critical Care (with Distinction) from Cardiff University, Wales, UK.
+My dissertation researched the introduction of STEMI bypass in the emirate of Ras Al-Khaimah in the United Arab Emirates.
 I’m currently a PhD student in the Department of Community Emergency Health and Paramedic Practice (DCEHPP) at Monash University, Australia.
 My research is focused on the development of curriculum in health professions education.

 In addition, I hold an adjunct faculty appointment with the Institute for Health Professionals in Portland Community College in Oregon, USA, teaching & developing several programs including the Remote and Industrial Advanced Medic Program, and the Clinical Research Certificate.
 I am still a volunteer instructor with the Irish Red Cross, most recently involved with the national EFR and EMT training programmes.
 I also previously taught the US National Registry NREMT Refresher program for Paramedics, AEMTs and EMTs for almost two years with DistanceCME LLC.

 I am editor of the Irish Journal of Paramedicine, an open-access, peer-reviewed journal focused on Irish prehospital research, and the official journal of the Irish College of Paramedics.
 I am Vice President of the Irish College of Paramedics.
 I am also editor of prehospitalresearch.eu, a multi-author international website dedicated to promoting and supporting prehospital research.
 I was editor of the Resuscitation Today journal (formerly known as the British Journal of Resuscitation) for two years while my friend David Halliwell finished his doctorate.
 I’m a peer reviewer for the Journal of Paramedic Practice, the Australasian Journal of Paramedicine, Trauma, Nursing Ethics, Jones & Bartlett Learning, the EMS Reference and I sit on the editorial board of Canadian Paramedicine.